MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables Microsoft Edge's AutoFill feature and lets users auto complete credit card information in web forms using previously stored information.
+  Enables Microsoft Edge's AutoFill feature and lets users auto complete payment instruments like credit or debit cards in web forms using previously stored information.
+This includes suggesting new payment instruments like Buy Now Pay Later (BNPL) in web forms and Express Checkout.

-If you disable this policy, AutoFill never suggests or fills credit card information, nor will it save additional credit card information that users might submit while browsing the web.
+If you enable this policy or don't configure it, users can control AutoFill for payment instruments.

-If you enable this policy or don't configure it, users can control AutoFill for credit cards.
+If you disable this policy, AutoFill never suggests, fills, or recommends new payment Instruments.
+Additionally, it won't save any payment instrument information that users submit while browsing the web.

   #### Supported features: